ddl-subir-m/game_gen/README.md

 ### Training Results

-After processing 3 games (Minesweeper, Final Fantasy, and Castlevania), the system identified the following pattern categories:
+After processing 3 games (Minesweeper, Final Fantasy, and Castlevania), the system identified the following game mechanics and patterns:

 ```json
 {